justonlyforyou/shippingmanager_copilot/docs/tutorials/01-installation-guide.md

 ### Network Access

-The server binds to `0.0.0.0` (all network interfaces) by default, allowing access from other devices on your network.
+The server binds to `127.0.0.1` (localhost) by default for security.
+To allow access from other devices on your network, change `host` to `0.0.0.0` in `userdata/settings/settings.json`.

 **Find your network IP:**
 ```bash